 Nothing has changed navigation like the advent of GPS and affordable radar.
 The course will focus on GPS as a default world standard, however the course will discuss the difference in other

 systems.
-The modules will go through Abbreviations and terminology, how to use handhelo GPS, and an integrated GPS plotter, the differnces between raster and vector charts and how to update charts.
-The course will also cover the limitiations
+The modules will go through Abbreviations and terminology, how to use handheld GPS, and an integrated GPS plotter, the differences between raster and vector charts and how to update charts.
+The course will also cover the limitations

 of GPS and why paper charts are still recommended, and what mechanisms are available to validate the GPS readings.